arobey1/arobey1.github.io/content/python/interacting_with_python.md

 The input function is a powerful friend.
 It accepts all kinds of things.
 In this exercise, we're going to stretch the limits of what the input function can do.

-For starters, write a program called my_sum.py which accepts not one, but two inputs!
+For starters, write a program called my_sum.py which accepts not one, but two inputs.
 It should prompt the user for two different numbers, and then return their sum.
 Here's the kind of output I'm looking for:

 ```shell
 $ python my_sum.py